kenny-ayo/Analyzing-TV-Data/README.md

 # Analyzing-TV-Data
-This is a case study project was gotten from Datacamp python projects.
-After completing intermiediat python course i decided to try my hands on the project.
+This case study project was obtained from Datacamp's Python projects.
+After completing the intermediate Python course, I decided to test my skills on this project.